fgrehm/vagrant-lxc/README.md

   config.vm.box     = "lxc-quantal64"
   config.vm.box_url = 'http://dl.dropbox.com/u/13510779/lxc-quantal64-2013-03-08.box'

-  # Create a private network, which allows host-only access to the machine
-  # using a specific IP.
-  # config.vm.network :private_network, ip: "192.168.33.10"

   # Share an additional folder to the guest Container.
 The first argument
   # is the path on the host to the actual folder.
 The second argument is
   # the path on the guest to mount the folder.
 And the optional third